Metamorphic dynamical quantum phase transition in double-quench processes at finite temperatures: Conclusion

 \section{Conclusion}

-We have analyzed the dynamical behavior of generic 1D two-band systems going through double-quench processes at finite temperatures and presented a type of DQPT, named the metamorphic DQPT, that is not possible in single-quench processes.
+We have analyzed the dynamical behavior of generic 1D two-band systems going through double-quench processes at finite temperatures and presented a type of DQPT, named the metamorphic DQPT, where the final state continually has no overlap with the initial state.
+For the 1D two-band systems analyzed here, the metamorphic DQPT is not possible in single-quench processes.
 The general conditions for the existence of metamorphic DQPTs are derived.
 We discuss the implications of the metamorphic DQPT in two examples.
 In both the SSH model and Kitaev model, suitable choices of the quench Hamiltonians and the duration between the quenches can induce a metamorphic DQPT at the second quench, causing the Loschmidt amplitude to vanish and the rate function to be singular after the second quench.
 The general formalism applies to pure states at zero temperature as well as mixed states at finite temperatures.
 Our findings help provide more controls of dynamical evolution of quantum systems in future experiments, possibly including strongly interacting systems~\cite{Peotta21,Brange22}.